 Anyone who works in IT knows the power of cloud computing.
 From deploying applications to the cloud, to using the cloud for data storage, to enabling mobile work for an enterprise, the cloud empowers organizations to scale their services with ease.
-Gartner projected public cloud revenue would grow more than 21% in 2018 alone, to total more than $186 billion.
+Gartner projected public cloud revenue would grow more than 18% in 2021 alone, to total $304.9 billion.

 Those who specialize in cloud computing are expected to be in high demand to meet this growing industry.
 If you work in IT and want to grow your career, moving to a cloud computing-focused role has excellent potential.* Here are five reasons to consider working in cloud computing.